vsm/string-style-html/README.md

 ## Specification

 This package provides a function `f(str, style, extraContent)`.
-All arguments are strings, while the last two are optional.
+All arguments are Strings, and the last two are optional.

 - If `style` is not given, or a not String, or `''`, then it returns `str` unchanged.